aegagros/lambda-boolean/README.md

 People who see a problem in accepting any non-contradictory statement as the truth, may think that any arbitrary set of statements will end up to be true.
 This is not the case at all.

-###4.1.
-AND

-The answer to the truth of a combination of statements, `statement1 AND statement2` is:
+The answer to the truth of the combination of statements `statement1 AND statement2` is:

 	statement1      statement2      statement1 and statement2